QJZ-171: Description

-The machine gun is an open-bolt and gas-operated mechanism with a rotating bolt.
+The machine gun is operated via an open-bolt and advanced primer ignition blowback mechanism with a recoiling barrel.
 The hybrid short recoil system reduces peak recoil, achieved with the barrel, gas system, and bolt assembly recoiling inside the outer housing.

 The weapon features several improvements to reduce weight, mitigate recoil and increase accuracy.
 The new 12.7mm armor-piercing incendiary round made of special alloy only weighs 100 grams.
 The gas system cycles the bolt group with the free-floating receiver recoils inside the outer gun housing to decrease recoil.
-Two sets of spring buffer are mounted around the receiver.
-The barrel is fitted with improved muzzle brake.
+Two sets of spring buffers are mounted around the receiver.
+The barrel is fitted with an improved multi-chamber muzzle compensator.
 Comparing to QJZ-89, the spread of QJZ-171 is improved to 10 cm at 200 m, and it can reliably hit targets with a radius of 24 cm at 200 m.
-At 1000 m, the gun can engage vehicle-sized targets with 70% hit probability.
+At 1000 m, the gun can engage vehicle-sized targets with a 70% hit probability.